shijiew555/ReconRaptor/docs/design-doc.md

 **Trade-offs:**
 - May omit some suspicious logs that don't fall into the top 3 error-prone clusters.
+- Unable to apply rule-based matching since clustering groups logs from different times.
+As a mitigation, we select suspicious groups with more indicators.

 #### Stage 2: Timeframe Selection and Analysis